PeacePeters/Operationalizing-Machine-Learning-using-AzureML/README.md

 # Operationalizing Mahine Learning using Azure

-In this project, we work with the Bank Marketing dataset.csv which is related to direct marketing campaigns of a Portuguese banking sector.
+In this project, we work with the [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) which is related to direct marketing campaigns of a Portuguese banking sector.
 Here the project's goal is to use both Azure ML Studio and the Python SDK to configure a cloud-based machine learning production model, deploy it, and consume it using HTTP API.
 It also innvolves creating, publishing, and interacting with a pipeline.

 ## Architectural Diagram